emacs-mirror/emacs/mps/manual/source/topic/arena.rst

 .. c:function:: mps_word_t mps_collections(mps_arena_t arena)

-    Return the number of :term:`collection cycles`
-    that have been completed on an :term:`arena` since it was created.
+    Return the number of :term:`flips` that have taken place in an :term:`arena` since it was created.

     ``arena`` is the arena.